Meeting Time: November 03, 2021 at 9:00am HST

 • Default_avatar

-DC Minogue almost 3 years ago
+DC Minogue about 3 years ago

 I support.
 I believe the overall benefits to Maui outweigh the costs/difficulties.
 Also, short-term transient renters break up neighborhood communities.